jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 ```
 The specified number of threads should match the number of threads your CPU provides.

-## Deep Convolutional Generative Adverserial Network (DCGAN) on CelebA-HQ
+## Deep Convolutional Generative Adversarial Network (DCGAN) on CelebA-HQ

 This example/tutorial can be seen as a reimplementation of [PyTorch's DCGAN Tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) with the difference
 that we are using CelebA-HQ (approx. 30,000 images) here instead of the normal CelebA (approx. 200,000 images) dataset.
-Note that this tutorial doens't cover the theory behind DCGANs, it just focuses on the implementation in Julia with GradValley.jl.
+Note that this tutorial doesn't cover the theory behind DCGANs, it just focuses on the implementation in Julia with GradValley.jl.
 You can find detailed information about the theory and a step by step implementation in the awesome [PyTorch DCGAN Tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html).

-The entire code, split into 4 files, can be found [here](https://github.com/jonas208/GradValley.jl/blob/main/examples/GAN).
+The entire code, split into 5 files, can be found [here](https://github.com/jonas208/GradValley.jl/blob/main/examples/GAN).

-### Data Preparation
+### Data preparation

 Because loading and preprocessing 30,000 images takes some time, it would be a big waste of time to reload and prepare the dataset for each new training.
-Instead, we outsource the data prepreprocessing in another script an save the prepared data as a [.jld2](https://github.com/JuliaIO/JLD2.jl) file using [FileIO](https://github.com/JuliaIO/FileIO.jl).
+Instead, we outsource the data preprocessing to another script and save the prepared data as a [.jld2](https://github.com/JuliaIO/JLD2.jl) file using [FileIO](https://github.com/JuliaIO/FileIO.jl).

 We don't use CelebA-HQ because it's *high quality*.
 We could also just the use the normal version of CelebA, however, CelebA-HQ is a much smaller dataset and therefore easier to handle.
 I recommend to [download the 256x256 version of CelebA-HQ](https://www.kaggle.com/datasets/badasstechie/celebahq-resized-256x256) because we only need 64x64 images for the DCGAN.
 Make sure all images are in a decompressed folder.
 This folder should contain 30,000 files.

-The preprocessing of the images is done with help of [Images.jl](https://github.com/JuliaImages/Images.jl) and [ImageTransformations.jl](https://github.com/JuliaImages/ImageTransformations.jl)
+The preprocessing of the images is done with the help of [Images.jl](https://github.com/JuliaImages/Images.jl) and [ImageTransformations.jl](https://github.com/JuliaImages/ImageTransformations.jl)
 The included file `preprocessing_for_resnets.jl` is the file which is normally used by the pre-trained ResNets.
-It conatains some useful utilities for preprocessing images.
+It contains some useful utilities for preprocessing images.
 So it is useful for this DCGAN Tutorial as well.
 We will use GradValley's [`DataLoader`](@ref) to load the images into batches.

-You can skip the data preparation and download the preprocessed data [here]().

 ```julia
 using GradValley